Flow Facility Equipment

 5 lasers (488nm, 405nm, 561nm, 640nm, 355nm, 15 colours.
 Can separate 6 populations simultaneously.
 The Influx is in a Class 2 hood which allows sorting of human cell lines and human primary cells/tissues.
 This machine can be used for plate sorting and Index sorting.

 5 lasers (488nm, 405nm, 561nm, 640nm, 355nm, 18 colours.
 The Fusion is in a Class 2 hood which allows sorting of human cell lines and human primary cells/tissues.
-This machine can be used for plate sorting and index sorting.
+This machine, funded by the BBSRC, can be used for plate sorting and index sorting.

 Analysers3 x BD LSRFortessa.
 5 lasers (488nm, 405nm, 561nm, 640nm, 355nm), able to detect 18 colours, including red fluorescent proteins.